 Hi, I'm Jerry!

 Sioux Falls is a great place to live, work and PLAY!
-But it is important to remember that roads are used by drivers, walkers, bicyclist, and even DOGS!
-Watch out for people using other modes of transportation and be respectful of their right to use the road.
+But, it is important to remember that roads are used by drivers, walkers, bicyclist, and even DOGS!
+Watch out for people using other movdes of transportation and be respectful of their right to use the road.

 I'm just a little guy, so if you are staying alert and watching for me, chances are you will be able to see everyone else who is out using our City's streets.